geosolutions-it/MapStore2/docs/user-guide/local-files.md

 # Adding Local Vector Files
 ***************************

-In [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/) you can add local vector files from your machine to the map.
+In [MapStore](https://mapstore2.geo-solutions.it/mapstore/#/) you can add local vector files from your machine to the map.

 Starting from a new map or an already existing map: